-PROGRAM OBJECTIVE AND DESCRIPTION: As documented in the State's unmet needs assessment, a large number of homes in the declared counties reported damages as a result of the June 2016 floods.
+Program Objective and Description: As documented in the States' unmet needs assessment, a large number of homes in the declared counties reported damages as a result of the June 2016 floods.
 A close examination of the damages reveals a high concentration of homeowners spread across a wide geographic area within the state.
 Not only was this damage extensive, but it disproportionately affected the low- and moderate-income (LMI) population.
 As set forth in the State's impact and unmet needs assessment, the location and substantial nature of these damages yielded a tremendous unmet need in the state.
 Accordingly, given the limited resources and the identified housing needs, West Virginia seeks to leverage investment for long-term resilience.

 A critical component of its recovery strategy is West Virginia's intention to leverage any available funds with CDBG-DR funds to ensure that the most impact can be achieved by the CDBG-DR investment.
 FEMA's Hazard Mitigation Grant Program (HMGP) will be a critical part of long-term resilience improvements for infrastructure in West Virginia's impacted area.
-As of March 1, 2017, the amount available for mitigation and resilience activities statewide is \$60 million.
+The State will be providing match for FEMA approved Infrastructure projects through CDBG-DR funds.
+As of March 1, 2017, the amount available for mitigation and resilience activities statewide in \$60 million.
 Accordingly, West Virginia will combine the HMGP funds with the CDBG-DR funds for discretionary resilience projects.
-CDBG-DR funding will be applied to the local cost share of projects funded under the HMGP.
-These projects will be determined in advance to be those that reduce risk to future disasters to life, private property and/or public infrastructure.
+CDBG-DR funding will be applied to the local cost share of projects funded under HMGP.
+These projects will be determined in advance to be those that reduce risk to future disaster to life, private property and/or public infrastructure.
 Projects must pass a cost-benefit analysis and be determined as cost-effective.
-FEMA provides 75 percent federal funding (75% of the project total) and West Virginia will provide the remaining non-FEMA cost-share of 25 percent (25% of the project total).
+FEMA provides 75 percent federal funding (75% of the project total) and West Virginia will provide the remaining non-FEMA-cost-share of 25 percent (25% of the project total).
 CDBG-DR funds would go to pay for some or the entire local 25% cost share.
 The State will utilize its CDBG-DR allocation within the eligible areas to elevate residential structures, with a particular emphasis on LMI households.